SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ```

 The option `(entity)` tells us that this type is going to be used by a `ProcessManager`.
-The first field of the type is not marked as `(required)` because the framework assumes it holds
+The first field of the type holds and ID of this entity.
+The framework assumes such fields as
-an ID of the entity.
+implicitly `(required)`.
 Then goes the declaration of the remote screen output.
-This field is not
+The value of this
-required either because the screen is empty until something is printed on it.
+field is empty until something is printed on the screen.
+Therefore, it is not marked `(required)`.

 Now, let's see how this data is used at the server-side.